 A Framingham man was arrested Sunday on cocaine possession and distribution charges after police became suspicious due to the man's "uncontrollable shaking."

-During a motor vehicle stop for speeding in the vicinity of 84 Framingham Rd., a Marlborough police officer arrested Carlos Barrientos, 46, of 17 Second St., Apt.
+During a motor vehicle stop for speeding in the vicinity of 84 Framingham Rd., a officer arrested Carlos Barrientos, 46, of 17 Second St., Apt.
 11, Framingham, after he discovered several baggies of cocaine and more than $200 in cash.